Table of Contents

 A great teacher is organized and well prepared

-Teachers should come early to their classrooms and be last to leave.
-A good organization that will leave nothing to chance is what makes a great teacher.
+Teachers should come early to their classrooms and be the last to leave.
+A good organization that leaves nothing to chance makes a great teacher.
 They have classes well organized, and everyone knows where everything is.
-Supplies are ready to help students with anything they need at any given moment – they might forget something such as a pencil, there should be a spare one, you’re learning about multiplication, there should be posters with the rules on the walls.
+Supplies are ready to help students with anything they need at any given moment – they might forget something such as a pencil, there should be a spare one, you’re learning about multiplication, and there should be posters with the rules on the walls.

 A great teacher has high expectations for every student

 A great teacher will have high hopes for every student without pressuring them.
 Every child has their own learning pace, and a great teacher understands that.
 Teachers shouldn’t get frustrated and give up on underachievers.
 They should keep in mind that not everyone is good at everything.
 Otherwise, all teachers would be great, and there wouldn’t be any mediocre ones out there.

 It takes a village, right?
 There’s nothing wrong with asking for help if the help is needed, and every school has so many experts in different areas.
 A great teacher will use that fact and even include them in a class for some lectures.
 That kind of small change can impact the classroom’s tempo and atmosphere.

 There are many different things that a teacher can do to improve, and these are just some of them.
 The important thing is not to give up.
 Teachers need learning too.